stepan1010/motivation-generator/README.md

 #### 1.1

-Can now open posters directly from admin panel.
+Can now open posters directly from `"Settings"` page.
 Fixed packaging.

 #### 1.0